IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *grant_type* (REQUIRED): The value of the parameter SHALL be *client_credentials*.

-- *resource* (REQUIRED): Single valued identifier of the Resource Server api endpoint to be accessed [JWT Access Token, Section 3].
+- *resource* (OPTIONAL): Single valued identifier of the Resource Server api endpoint to be accessed [JWT Access Token, Section 3].

 - *scope* (OPTIONAL): The scope claimed by the Authorization Client.

 The request SHALL use the *application/x-www-form-urlencoded* format with a character encoding of UTF-8 [OAuth 2.1, Section 4.4.2].

+The Authorization Client actors SHALL present its client id and credentials in a HTTP Basic Authentication Header to the Authorization Server.

 A non-normative example of the access token request with client authentication using the *client_id* and *client_secret* in the HTTP Authorization header, MAY be as follows: